openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Transaction Data {#transaction_data}

-Transaction data mechanism enables binding between the user identification/authentication and user’s authorization, for example to complete a payment transaction, or to sign specific document(s) using QES (Qualified Electronic Signatures).
+The transaction data mechanism enables a binding between the user's identification/authentication and the user’s authorization, for example to complete a payment transaction, or to sign specific document(s) using QES (Qualified Electronic Signatures).
 This is achieved by signing the transaction data used for user authorization with the user-controlled key used for proof of possession of the Credential being presented as a means for user identification/authentication.

 The Wallet that received `transaction_data` parameter in the request, MUST include in the response a `tx_data_hashes` parameter defined below: